 By Tyler Plack

-Tyler is a seasoned entrepreneur and real estate investor renowned for his expertise in reverse mortgages and his commitment to addressing seniors' equity challenges.
+Tyler Plack is the President of South River Mortgage.
+Tyler holds an active FHA Direct Endorsement (DE) underwriting certification and is the author of The Retirement Solution: Maximizing Your BenefitTyler is a seasoned entrepreneur and real estate investor renowned for his expertise in reverse mortgages and his commitment to addressing seniors' equity challenges.
 Tyler brings a unique perspective to his ventures, having built several successful companies throughout his career.
 His insights are frequently sought by industry publications, where he is recognized for his vast knowledge in the realm of reverse mortgages.

 An avid investor in income-producing properties, Tyler is dedicated to helping seniors navigate their financial needs with compassion and expertise.
 When Tyler is not helping solve America's retirement crisis, he is a skilled pilot flying airplanes for fun.

-How to Downsize Without Mortgage Payments Using a HECM
+Downsize Using a HECM

 What’s a Reverse Mortgage for Purchase?